History-deterministic Vector Addition Systems: Expressiveness

 Let $\rho_{\ell'}$ be the run on $w_{\ell'}$ given by the resolver $r$.
 We consider the run $\rho'$ where we take the cycle between $(q_{\ell},v_{\ell})$ and $(q_{\ell},u_{\ell})$ an additional $R$ times in the $\ell$-th $a$-block, but removes the cycle between $(q_{\ell'},v_{\ell'})$ and $(q_{\ell'},u_{\ell'})$.
 We show that $\rho'$ is a run on $w'$.
 To see this, we must verify that no counter drops below zero in $\rho'$.
 Note that the runs $\rho_{\ell'}$ and $\rho'$ are the same till the prefix $w_{\ell-1}a^{r_{\ell,2}}$ after which it reaches the configuration $(q_\ell,u_\ell)$.
 Then it does $R$ additional cycles which results in the configuration $(q_\ell,u_\ell+ R(u_\ell-v_\ell))$.
 From this point $\rho'$ follows the same sequence of transitions as $\rho_{\ell'}$ till it reads the prefix up to $w_{\ell'-1}a^{r_{\ell',1}}$ ending up in the configuration $(q_{\ell'},v_{\ell'}+ R(u_\ell-v_\ell))$.
 Since $v_{\ell'}+ R(u_\ell-v_\ell)\geq v_{\ell'} + (u_{\ell'}-v_{\ell'})=u_{\ell'}$, $\rho'$ can follow the suffix of the run $\rho_{\ell'}$ from $(q_{\ell'},u_{\ell'})$ on $a^{m_{\ell'}-r_{\ell',2}}b^{m_{\ell'}}$, which ends in the same state as $\rho_{\ell'}$ with a non-zero counter value.
 This is a contradiction as we get a accepting run on $w'\notin\LnotHDVASS$.
 We conclude that there is no $k{-}\hdvass$ that recognises the language $\LnotHDVASS$. \end{proof}

-\begin{lemma} $\Lanblen \eqdef a^nb^{\le n } \in \RNvass[1] \setminus \RHvass$ \end{lemma} \begin{proof} In the non-deterministic case reachability semantics can recognise $\Lanblen \in \RNvass[1] $: On $a$ a non-deterministic machine non-determinsitically chooses to increment by $1$ or to have no effect, guessing ahead of time how many $b$'s will be seen.
-On $b$ the machine moves to a new state and counts down, preventing more $b$'s than the guessed number.
+\begin{lemma} $\Lanblen \eqdef a^nb^{\le n } \in \RNvass[1] \setminus \RHvass$ \end{lemma} \begin{proof} In the non-deterministic case reachability semantics can recognise $\Lanblen \in \RNvass[1] $: On $a$, non-deterministically choose either to increment by $1$ or not, guessing ahead of time how many $b$'s will be seen.
+On $b$, the machine moves to a new state and counts down, preventing more $b$'s than the guessed number.